 There are a number of walking tours you can do.
 Some are guided tours but using the information above, you can also do self-guided Harry Potter tours of Edinburgh.
 Here are some ideas for guided tours:

-Get Your Guide has a number of tours available –
+Get Your Guide has a couple of highly rated tours available:

 14. Attempt the Edinburgh Harry Potter Escape Room